All Episodes

 Suppose someone decided to weaponize that.

-They weaponized, they weaponized the Justice Department.
+They weaponized the Justice Department.

 Would have somebody weaponized that and used it to blackmail someone like Jeff Sessions.

-And I know he has a squeaky clean image, but maybe loved ones around him or something.
+And I know he has a squeaky, clean image, but maybe loved ones around him or something.

 They could, you know, try to manipulate him that way.